superpri/developingDataProductsCourseProject/README.md

 I chose to build a silly application inspired by [Spurious Correlation](http://tylervigen.com/) to show how any data could be related with a simple regression model, and with the help of bad interpreted numbers it can really become true.
 All the 5 vectors of data were taken from the Spurious Correlation site.

+Intro & Motivation
+===

+Data: it's everywhere!

+Wouldn't it be nice to have some application where I can see real data analysis?
+And some graphics?
+All this polls and data analysis hidden from the reader is a bad thing.

+We would like you to have access to the important numbers that define if a data analysis is really successful.

+How to use:
+====

+Super easy!

+Just choose any set of data you want to infer information onto by selecting them on the select boxes on your right.

+The system won't allow you to infer information on the same set of data.

+Click the "Entretain me!" button when you're ready, and read the results!

+Links:
+===

 Here's the link to the deployed application: (http://superpri.shinyapps.io/developingDataProductsCourseProject)

 Here's the link to the slidify presentation: (http://rpubs.com/superpri/emsc)